klaro115/FragEngine/README.md

 ### Assets:
 An assets folder exists within the root directory, called "data".
 This folder must be copied into the build results directory.
 Scripts for Windows and MacOS are included, to automate this copying as much as possible.
-Eventually, a proper asset pipeline is planned to replace and automate asset processing and bundling further.
+Eventually, a proper asset pipeline is planned, to replace and automate asset processing and bundling further.

 ### Platforms:

-##### Windows:
+#### Windows:
 Windows 10+ is currently the main development target, and all code will be developped for this platform first.
-D3D11 ist a very developer-friendly API, therefore all feature will be completed and polished for Windows platforms first.
+D3D11 being a very developer-friendly API, all features will be completed and polished for Windows platforms first.

-##### Linux:
+#### Linux:
 Linux support is planned but not currently implemented.
 A vulkan backend and SPIR-V shaders are currently missing and may be added in the near future.

-##### Apple:
+#### Apple:
 Support for MacOS exists to some degree, but active development has been put on hold indefinitely.
-The platform is reliant on its proprietary Metal API, which is so poorly documented and cumbersome to work with, that the tiem and effort it takes to port even basic functionality is just not worth it.
+The platform is reliant on its proprietary Metal API, which is so poorly documented and cumbersome to work with, that the time and effort it takes to implement even basic functionality is just not worth it.
 Support may be resumed in the future if express interest arises, and may possibly use MoltenVK, to bypass Apple's insufferable software ecosystem.